Charles loves to cook and enjoys trying new recipes every day. He specializes in recreating gourmet comfort food.

 - 5 oz. freshly grated parmesan cheese

 Prepare the Meat Sauce

 - Heat 2 tablespoons of olive oil in a large deep pot.
 Sauté the chopped onion, garlic and dried parsley until the onion is tender and starting to caramelize, about 7-8 minutes.

 - After the onion has been caramelized, add in the beef and pork, cooking until it is well browned and then drain off any excess oil.

 - Add all of the remaining ingredients and stir.
 Bring the sauce to a boil and reduce heat to a very low simmer.
 Cover and cook for 3 -4 hours.

 Assembling the Lasagna

 - Preheat the oven to 350°.
 Prepare your lasagna noodles according to the package directions.
-Drain them under cool water so that they are easy to handle.
+Drain and rinse them under cool water so that they are easy to handle.

 - Prepare your lasagna pan (I prefer to use a 13 x 9″ baking pan) by adding a little bit of the meat sauce to the bottom of the pan so that the noodles will not stick.